LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Index.md

 <dt><code>Using</code></dt>
 <dd>

-The <code>Using</code> section specifies λ# modules that are used by this module.
+The <code>Using</code> section specifies LambdaSharp modules that are used by this module.
 During the build phase, the manifests of the used modules are imported to validate their parameters and attributes.
 During the deploy phase, the used modules are automatically deployed when missing.

 <i>Required:</i> No